 The first thing you'll want to consider is feel — do you want something light and flexible, or could you stand a few extra ounces in exchange for extra cushioning?
-There are varied opinions on what's best on the trail for obvious reason: there are varied gaits, level of experience and foot shape.
-What you ultimately choose should depend on what's best for you, and you alone.
+There are varied opinions on what's best on the trail for an obvious reason: there are varied gaits, level of experience and foot shape.
+What you ultimately choose should depend on what's best for you and you alone.

-With that said, there are some pretty standard features on a trail runner you'll want to make sure your next pair has before clicking "Purchase".
-You'll want a protective toe box, since you're inevitably going to encounter rocks and tree roots on your path.
-A grippy outsole is a must, and weatherized, waterproof uppers never hurt either.
+With that said, there are some pretty standard features on a trail runner you'll want to make sure your next pair has before clicking "Purchase."
+You'll want a protective toe box since you're inevitably going to encounter rocks and tree roots on your path.
+A grippy outsole is a must and weatherized, waterproof uppers never hurt either.
 Make sure lugs are at least 3mm, so you can really dig into the trail.
 And finally, read up on the midsole: some shoes will prioritize responsiveness, while others will lead with cushioning.
 Depending on where you're running and what you're used to, it pays to read up on these features.

 Are Trail Runners Good for Hiking?